ava11235/IT121/w4_arrays_maps.md

 Ch 4.2 Arrays

- An arry is a list of sequential items that can be access with an index.
+ An array is a list of sequential items that can be accessed with an index.
  To create a literal array, use this syntax:

  ```